Abul22/cv/src/jobs/bango.md

 In this role I was able to strengthen my C# skills and knowledge of the .NET framework while learning about concepts like MVC, dependency injection and other useful patterns.

-I also learnt to work in an Agile environment and had the opportunity to develop for companies such as Mozilla and Facebook.